Skip to main content

 Review the number of board-certified clinical specialists by state, U.S. territories, and those practicing in non-U.S. areas and provinces (i.e., international military bases, and Canadian provinces).
 These numbers are updated annually.

-Pediatric Specialty Council
+Pediatric Specialty Panel

-Wound Management Specialty Council
+Wound Management Specialty Panel

 Orthopaedic Physical Therapy Description of Specialty Practice